2011 Slamdance Film Festival: Festival

 This year, 17 films were available on video on demand through Xbox Live and Zune, in standard definition or high definition.
 Revenue was split 50/50 with filmmakers.
 12 films from past festivals will be available throughout 2011 including the documentaries Off the Grid, Orwell Rolls in His Grave, Zombie Girl; and the narrative features Omaha: The Movie and We Go Way Back.

 People attending the opening night festivities included Tim Roth, Peter Dinklage, Alexandre Rockwell, Lee Tergesen, Simon Arthur, Tommy Davidson, Fred Stoller, Angelo Tsarouchas, Steve Skrovan, Max Carlson, Tom Lenk, Lilly Ayers, Danielle Santos, Eva von Slut, INSAINTS members Daniel Deleon, Gregory Langston and Josh Levine, Michael Barnett, Kevin M. Brennan, Doug Manley, and Jeff Grace, and others.

 David Burger of The Salt Lake Tribune wrote that the Slamdance Film Festival "claims it's the more indie-spirited festival — and when it comes to films about music, that boast might be true."
 He spoke to the filmmakers behind Last Fast Ride — The Life, Love and Death of a Punk Goddess, a documentary directed by Lilly Scourtis Ayers about Marian Anderson of INSAINTS; Pleasant People directed by Dave Bonawits; and Road Dogs, a documentary directed by Shane Aquino that follows the bands HTTH (Heavenly Trip to Hell) and Kettle Cadaver on cross country tours.

 In an interview with The Park Record, festival president and co-founder Peter Baxter said attendance had been "excellent" and most of the screenings had sold out.

 Awards

-There were three competitive divisions at this year's festival: Grand Jury, Audience Awards and Special Sponsored Awards provided by Kodak, Panasonic, Dos Equis and Good Health.
-New this year, the festival added a theatrical distribution award for best feature, best short film, and selections from Grand Jury and Audience Award films.
-The films will be screened domestically throughout 2011, including at IFC Center in New York and 14 Pews in Houston.
+This year's festival featured three competitive divisions: Grand Jury, Audience Awards and Special Sponsored Awards provided by Kodak, Panasonic, Dos Equis and Good Health.
+A new addition to the festival was a theatrical distribution award for best feature, best short film, and selections from Grand Jury and Audience Award films.
+The films were screened domestically throughout 2011, including at IFC Center in New York and 14 Pews in Houston.
 Strongman, a previous Slamdance Grand Jury Documentary winner opened in late January at the IFC Center in New York.
 Awards were sponsored by Adobe, Dos Equis, Kodak, Panasonic, Good Health and Pierce Law Group.